elarhadu/Portfolio-Bootstrap/README.md

 # Portfolio Setup (Bootstrap Version)

-> In this project, I copied Figma template 1 with my coding partner, @michaelamponsah.
+> In this project, I copied Figma template 1 with my coding partner,[Michael Amponsah](https://github.com/michaelamponsah).
 We used HTML with Bootstrap.
 It is just a template so it does not contain any of our actual works.

 ## Built With